mightymiklas/KNN_PCA_Your_Crypto/README.md

 # Cryptocurrency Clustering Analysis

-This analysis involves data cleaning, PCA (principal component analysis), and clustering analysis using K-Means to identify trends or clusters of data.
+This analysis involves data cleaning, PCA (principal component analysis), and clustering analysis using K-Means to identify trends or clusters of data among crypto currencies.

 ---